-The songs submitted are evaluated by a panel of examiners after which a number of applicants are called for a personal interview with the panel.
-These applicants will be requested to perform a set songwriting assignment by the examiners prior to the interview.
+The songs submitted are evaluated by a panel of examiners after which a number of applicants are called for a personal interview.
+These applicants will be requested to perform a set songwriting assignment by the panel of examiners.
 The assignment will be in the invitation to the interview.

-Applicants, who are not invited for an interview, will receive an e-mail with their grade and an offer for a short feedback via phone.
+Applicants, who are not called in for an interview, will receive an e-mail with the offer of a short feedback over the phone as well as the grade given.

-8.3 Audition (interview)
+9.3 Personal interview